-Type in the name of the person you're looking to find on Skype, or type in their user name on Skype (if you know it).
-If they aren't already in your contacts list, you can click Search Skype to see if a person by that (user) name exists on Skype.
+Type in the name of the person you're looking to find on Skype.
+If you know the person's Skype Name, email address, or phone number, you can search for them by typing any of those in instead.
+If the person isn't already in your contacts list, you can click Search Skype to see if a person by that (Skype) name exists on Skype.

-If you find anyone by that name on Skype, they will appear in the left-hand menu, under the search box.
-Click on their name, and then click Add to Contacts in the main screen.
+If Skype finds anyone in your contacts list or the general Skype directory with the name, Skype Name, email address, or phone number that you entered, those users will appear underneath the search box.
+Click on a Skype user's name, and then click Add to Contacts in the main window.
 You can then click in the box that says "Send [person] a Contact Request" and type in a personal message to them, and then click Send.

-If the person accepts your contact request, they will show up in your contacts menu on the left-hand side.
+If the person accepts your contact request, they will show up in your contacts menu on the left-hand side of the Skype window.

-Find the person that you want to remove in your contacts list and click on them to select them.
-Then, click the Contacts menu at the very top of the screen, and click Remove from Contacts.
+If you want to delete someone's Skype details from your contacts list, find them and click on them to select them.
+Then, click the Contacts menu at the very top of the Skype window, and then click Remove from Contacts.

-Don't worry if you change your mind later or deleted the wrong person by mistake; you can find and add that person again by using the method above.
-Also, if that person still has you as a contact, you won't need to wait for their permission to add them to your contacts again!
+Also, don't worry if you want to get back a Skype contact that you deleted, whether that's because you changed your mind or you deleted the wrong contact by mistake.
+Simply follow the process outlined in the "How to Find and Add Contacts on Skype" section above.
+As a bonus, if that person still has you as a contact, you won't need to wait for their permission to add them to your contacts list again!

-Sometimes, even if you remove someone from your contacts list on Skype, they will still try to communicate with you and won't leave you alone.
-That's when it might be a good idea to block the person, which prevents them from contacting you in any way.
+Sometimes, even if you remove someone from your contacts list on Skype, they will still try to communicate with you over Skype and won't leave you alone.
+That's when it might be a good idea to block the person, which prevents them from contacting you on Skype in any way.

-Click on the person's name in the contacts menu on the left-hand side to select them.
-Then, click the Conversation menu at the very top of the screen, and click Block.
+Select the contact whom you wish to block by clicking on their name in your contacts list on the left-hand side of the Skype window.
+Then, click the Conversation menu at the top of the Skype window, and then click Block.

 A window will appear asking if you really want to block this person; you can also click the check boxes highlighted here to hide this person in your contacts list, and/or report them for abuse (if they're threatening you, trying to blackmail you, bullying you, stalking you, etc.), respectively.
 Then click Block.

-If you ever want to unblock someone (because perhaps you blocked them by accident or you have a change of heart), click on the Contacts menu at the very top of the screen, move your mouse over Advanced, and then click Manage Blocked Contacts.
+Click on the Contacts menu at the very top of the Skype window, move your mouse cursor over Advanced, and then click Manage Blocked Contacts.

-Now, in the window that says "Blocked People", click the email address or the Skype Name of the person that you want to unblock, and click Unblock this Person.
-Repeat for as many people as you want to unblock, and then click Save at the bottom.
+Now, in the window that says "Blocked People," click the email address or the Skype Name of the person whom you want to unblock, and then click Unblock this Person.
+Repeat for as many people as you want to unblock, and then click Save at the bottom of the "Settings" screen.